 The COVID website with a table, map, and chart

+Now that we have some content, we can tweak it.
+For example, because many states are quite small, especially in the northeast, it’s a bit challenging to see them.
+Let’s make the entire map bigger.

-Using Different Layouts
+Applying distill Layouts

 One nice feature of distill is the ability to make the output of certain code chunks larger.
-To show how this works, let’s focus on our map.
-Because many states are quite small, especially in the northeast, it’s a bit challenging to see them.
-If we could make the entire map bigger, that would be helpful.

-The distill package has four layouts that you can apply to a code chunk to make its output wider: l-body-outset (a bit wider than default), l-page (wider still), l-screen (full screen), and l-screen-inset (full screen with a bit of a buffer).
-Let’s apply l-screen-inset to the map code chunk as follows:
+It has four layouts that you can apply to a code chunk to widen its output: l-body-outset (creates output that is a bit wider than default), l-page (creates output that is wider still), l-screen (creates full-screen output), and l-screen-inset (creates full-screen output with a bit of a buffer).

+Apply l-screen-inset to the map by modifying the first line of its code chunk as follows:

 ```{r layout = "l-screen-inset"}

-# Make map

-most_recent <- us_states %>%

-left_join(covid_data, by = "state") %>%

-slice_max(order_by = date,

-n = 1)

-most_recent %>%

-ggplot(aes(fill = deaths_avg_per_100k)) +

-geom_sf() +

-scale_fill_viridis_c(option = "rocket") +

-labs(fill = "Deaths per\n100,000 people") +

-theme_void()

-```

 Doing this makes our map wider (and taller), and, as a result, much easier to read.
-You can see what the entire page looks like in Figure 9-10 below.

-[F09010.png]

-The COVID website with the map made larger

-Making Our Content Interactive
+Making the Content Interactive

-Up to this point, all of the content we’ve added to our website has been static.
-There is none of the interactivity common in websites.
-Since we’re developing a website, it makes sense to take advantage of the medium.
+The static content we’ve added to the website so far has none of the interactivity common in websites, which can use JavaScript to respond to user behavior.
+If you have limited familiarity with HTML and JavaScript, you can use R packages like distill, plotly, and DT, which wrap JavaScript libraries, to add interactivity to your website.
 Matt Herman uses interactive graphics and maps on his Westchester County COVID website.
-Figure 9-11, for example, shows a simple tooltip that allows the user to see results for any single day.
+Figure 8-7, for example, shows a tooltip that allows the user to see results for any single day.

 [F09011.png]